mikey242/kudos-donations/readme.txt

 = Is Kudos Donations free? =

-Yes, Kudos Donations is a free plugin.
-A premium upgrade will be available soon that adds more features.
+Yes, Kudos Donations is a free open-source plugin.

 = Which payment methods are supported? =